yash27op/tekton-pipeline/README.md

 # Project Title

-Scrum is a discussion or meeting where everyone gives their updates and help to track Welcome to **ProjectX** – a lightweight, modular, and developer-friendly solution for automating GitHub PR workflows.
+Welcome to **ProjectX** – a lightweight, modular, and developer-friendly solution for automating GitHub PR workflows.
 This project streamlines branch creation, commit handling, and PR generation using simple shell scripts and GitHub CLI tools.

 ## Features